 Beacon Medical Practice provides oral anticoagulation therapy (Warfarin) monitoring.
 The Warfarin Clinic is not restricted to those patients registered with our Practice but is accessible to any patient requiring this service.

-Our anticoagulation service is delivered by Jean Walton and Jane Ball, Lisa Howe and Anna Watson who are Specialist Anticoagulation Practitioners, supported by one of our GP Partners, Dr J L Quevedo, who has successfully completed the accredited University of Birmingham training to undertake this service, and meet the high standards required for providers of this service.
+Our anticoagulation service is delivered by Jean Walton, Jane Ball and Lisa Lathbury who are Specialist Anticoagulation Practitioners, supported by one of our GP Partners, Dr J L Quevedo, who has successfully completed the accredited University of Birmingham training to undertake this service, and meet the high standards required for providers of this service.

 As well as clinics at Skegness Hospital, we are providing clinics from both of our branch sites at Ingoldmells and Chapel St Leonards to make attendance for anti-coagulation therapy more convenient for our patients.
 Where it is clinically indicated, we may also be able to offer a domiciliary service.